 ZONEfulness® teaches student-athletes ‘How To Become Smart Enough To Know When To Stop (Over) Thinking’ while ultimately guiding them to maximize their strengths and simultaneously use any fear, doubt, or worry as positive triggers to trust themselves, zone-in, and perform at their highest potential in competition, the classroom, and the game of life.

 Click here to listen to Joe’s interview with KYW newsradio about his new book.

 Sport Psychology Joe is the peak performance/mental strength training coach for the University of Pennsylvania men’s basketball team.
-After a successful first season with the basketball program, Joe was offered and accepted the same position with four more Penn programs.
-These include women’s basketball, women’s lacrosse, baseball, and softball.
+After a successful first season with the basketball program, Joe was offered and accepted the same position with three more Penn programs.
+These include women’s basketball, women’s lacrosse, and baseball.